Skin Needling: Collagen Induction Therapy (CIT).

 - It uses micro-fine needles to stimulate collagen production and skin rejuvenation.

 Skin Needling – is DermaPen the same as SkinPen?

 Different needling devices have options for penetration levels (skin needling depth) which in turn can be adjusted to have a light treatment or a more intensive treatment (deeper).

 - Microneedling is an excellent solution to rejuvenate certain types of skin.

 - Despite it’s name (skin needling), it is often a fairly comfortable procedure to undertake for excellent rejuvenation and skin tightening effects.

 - You can easily use topical anaesthetic and/or cool packs before your treatment for even more comfort during the treatment process and Healite II treatments after treatments.

-- Multiple sessions are needed for best results, but unlike lasers, the down time is relatively minimal AND it can even be used effectively on darker skin types without increasing risks of pigmentation (not all resurfacing methods are safe to use on certain skin types).
+- Multiple sessions are needed for best results, but unlike lasers, the down time is relatively minimal AND it can even be used effectively on darker skin types without increasing risks of pigmentation (NOT ALL skin resurfacing methods are well-tolerated by all skin types).

 Ask your Dermal Clinician or Injecting Clinician for information about which specific types of skin needling versus laser treatments and skin peels, might be best for what you’re wanting to accomplish.

 In essence, Collagen Induction Therapy or CIT is a cosmetic aesthetic-medical procedure that involves puncturing the dermis (skin) with very tiny, micro-sized sterile needles in a pen (micro-needling the skin).